danieldiamond/gitlab-analytics/README.md

 As long as those are set, the docker-compose file will correctly configure all permissions.

-### Extractors

-#### Stitch

-We are loading multiple data sources through Stitch:
-*  Marketo - 12 hour intervals - Backfilled from January 1, 2013
-*  Netsuite - 30 minute intervals - Backfilled from January 1, 2013
-*  SFDC - 1 hour intervals - Backfilled from January 1, 2013
-*  Zendesk - 1 hour intervals - Backfilled from January 1, 2013
-*  Zuora - 30 minute intervals - Backfilled from January 1, 2013

-### Storage

-#### Snowflake
-Snowflake is a cloud data warehouse.
-It separates storage from compute making it easy to scale analytics up and down as needed.

-#### Managing Roles for Snowflake

-Here are the proper steps for provisioning a new use and user role:

-* Login and switch to securityadmin role
-* Create user (`EBURKE`)
-  * Create a password using https://passwordsgenerator.net/
-  * Click next and fill in additional info.
-Make Login Name and Display name match user name (all caps).
-  * Do not set any defaults.
-  * Send to person using https://onetimesecret.com/
-* Create role for user (`EBURKE` for example) with SYSADMIN as the parent role (this grants the role to sysadmin)
-* Grant user role to new user
-* Create user_scratch schema in ANALYTICS as SYSADMIN
-  * CREATE SCHEMA eburke_scratch;
-* Grant ownership of scratch schema to user role
-  * GRANT OWNERSHIP ON schema eburke_scratch TO ROLE eburke;
-* Document in Snowflake config.yml permissions file

 ##### Project variables

 Our current implementation uses the following project variables: